BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Dropshipping in Shopify vs BigCommerce

-Dropshipping is a fulfilment method where you don’t keep what you’re selling in stock — instead, you take an order, pass it on to a supplier and they send the goods to the client.
+Dropshipping is a fulfillment method where you don’t keep what you’re selling in stock — instead, you take an order, pass it on to a supplier and they send the goods to the client.
+Your online store, in effect, becomes a ‘front end’ or ‘middleman’ for somebody else’s business.

 Online retailers like this model because it gives them a low-cost way to start a business — you don’t have to spend a lot of money buying or manufacturing goods before you start selling.

-And it can be hard to find ethical suppliers of goods — lots of dropshipping suppliers ship goods that are manufactured in areas where working conditions can be extremely poor.
+Dropshipping is not without its downsides however — profit margins tend to be quite low due to intense competition in the dropshipping marketplace.
+And it can be hard to find ethical suppliers of goods — lots of dropshipping suppliers ship goods that are manufactured in areas where working conditions are poor.

 Both Shopify and BigCommerce facilitate dropshipping.
 To get going with this, you’ll need to install an app from BigCommerce or Shopify’s app store.